khshakilahamed/cell-savers-backend/README.md

 # Cell Savers (Mobile Repairing Center)

-Cell savers is a mobile repairing booking system project.
-In this project user can login in different role such as- Super admin, Admin, Technician & Customer.
-This project has several types of services to repairing mobile based on customer requirements.
+Cell Savers is a mobile repair booking system project.
+In this project, users can log in to different roles such as Super Admin, Admin, Technician, and Customer.
+This project has several types of services for repairing mobile based on customer requirements.
 After getting the service, the user can rate the service and also share their feedback.

 ## Functional Requirements